Codaisseur/taste-of-big-data/01-html-css-template/README.md

 ![what a proper setup vs code would look like](https://cd.sseu.re/Code-resulting-view-no-documents-open.png)

-Now, in your 'taste of big data' workspace, you're gonna create the HTLM and CSS files.
+Now, in your 'taste of big data' workspace, you're gonna create the HTML and CSS files.
 You will just create empty files, and then copy-paste contents in there.

 Go to the menu of your editor and create a new file.
 ![create a file in vs code](https://cd.sseu.re/code-create-a-new-file.png)